bcdavasconcelos/DEVONthink-3/_Work In Progress/All records in database organized by tag.md

-# All records in database
+# All records in database organized by tag
+**Status:** *Nearly ready.
+I still need to adapt it so that is keeps updating the same record instead of creating a new one each time.*

 ```applescript